-You pay the Tier One copay when your doctor prescribes a generic drug or you ask your pharmacist to substitute a generic drug for a brand name drug, when available.
+Once you meet the deductible, you pay the Tier One copay when your doctor prescribes a generic drug or you ask your pharmacist to substitute a generic drug for a brand name drug, when available.
 A generic drug is a prescription drug that is not protected by trademark registration.
 It is produced and sold under its chemical name.